Bonsai at Oyama

 The club held its first exhibition at Kirstenbosch in 1986 and has never looked back.
 It has been a leading innovator in national bonsai ever since its inception producing some of the leading figures in bonsai in SA.

-Whilst Des took on the responsibility for running the day to day club, Bernard focused more on teaching bonsai design.
-He was a proponent of "design without style" a process for designing trees around their food features and the tree would end up in a style rather than trying to force a tree into unnatural designs.
-Over the years the system of glowing Bonsi to a style ruined many trees that were forced in the style of the growers choice.
+Whilst Des took on the responsibility for running the club from day to day, Bernard focused on teaching bonsai design.
+He was a proponent of "design without style" a process for designing trees around their good features and the tree would end up in a style rather than trying to force a tree into unnatural designs.
+Over the years the system of growing Bonsai to a style ruined many trees that were forced in the style of the growers choice.
 Bernard realized that this was not the way to go about designing and led Oyama members to rather design the tree around good features, making more natural bonsai.
-This is a principle followed by a great many growers today and is thought at Oyamas Beginners Course
+This is a principle followed by a great many growers today and is taught at Oyama's Beginners Course

-We hold our Easter Show yearly on the Easter weekend at Kirstenbosch's Sanlam Hall where most club members get involved in the running of the show and interacting with the general public.
+We hold our Easter Show yearly on the Easter weekend at Kirstenbosch's Richard Crowie Hall, where most club members get involved in the running of the show and interacting with the general public.